Ashim-das123/totalitycorp-frontend-challenge/README.md

 Checkout: Users can provide delivery details to complete the purchase.

 5.Demo: A live demo of the project was provided to allow users to experience the website's features without having to install it locally.
-You can check out a live demo of this project [here]([https://example.com/demo](https://s-mart-ashim.netlify.app/)https://s-mart-ashim.netlify.app/)
+You can check out a live demo of this project [click here](https://s-mart-ashim.netlify.app/)